HLT-ISTI/QuaPy/README.md

 ### Cite QuaPy

-If you find QuaPy useful (and we hope you will), plese consider citing the original paper in your research:
+If you find QuaPy useful (and we hope you will), please consider citing the original paper in your research:

 ```
 @inproceedings{moreo2021quapy,